 Instant Pot Stuffed Peppers

-- 1 pound ground meat beef, turkey, or chicken
+- 1 pound lean ground beef or turkey or chicken

 - 2 teaspoons garlic powder